 Project SEA stands for Philippines’ Type 1 Support group, Education and Awareness activity.
-Its objective is to create support groups to encourage people with diabetes to help one another by providing a forum to express their struggles, hopes and needs.
-The groups will also help people increase their awareness of diabetes, share information and learn from each other, for example by discussing diabetes management guidelines and best practices.
-Other activities will include individual sessions or one-on-one counseling and coaching sessions.
+Its objective was to create support groups to encourage people with diabetes to help one another by providing a forum to express their struggles, hopes and needs.
+The groups also helped people increase their awareness of diabetes, share information and learn from each other, for example by discussing diabetes management guidelines and best practices.
+Other activities included individual sessions or one-on-one counseling and coaching sessions.

 During the summer, several activities and group meet-ups were organised for many different purposes: to discuss best practises in diabetes management for adults living with type 1 diabetes, to support members going through difficult times, to get feedback and talk about the use of insulin pumps, etc.

 Another part of the project is to write an update for every issue of Philippines’ diabetes magazine “Diabetes Watch”, a hard copy magazine which hopes to have an online platform in the near future.